Western quoll: Behaviour

 A solitary, mostly terrestrial nocturnal predator, the western quoll is most active around dusk (crepuscular) when it hunts.
 It moves swiftly on the ground, climbs efficiently, and may dig or occupy existing burrows.
 During the day it seeks refuge in hollow logs or earth burrows as dens, and saves energy by lowering its body temperature in its sleep.

 The western quoll is at the top of the food chain, and depends on resource abundance and a healthy ecosystem.
 Being a carnivore, the western quoll feeds on large invertebrates and any small animal it can.
 This includes lizards, birds, frogs, spiders, insects, and small mammals; the largest it will eat is the size of a bandicoot or parrot.

 Reintroduced populations in South Australia have been recorded preying on rabbits and burrowing bettongs.

 They hunt mostly on the ground, but will climb a tree to grab a bird's egg.
 A bite to the back of the head kills their larger prey.
 It possesses an ability to obtain most of its water from its food, which is especially handy for survival during a drought.

 As seasonal breeders, western quolls mate between late April to July, and have a peak in June.
-During this time, the western quoll tends to take up large areas of habitat, and females aggressively defend their territory of 55-120 ha.
+During this time, the western quoll tends to take up large areas of habitat, and females aggressively defend their territory of 55–120 ha.
 Male and female quolls meet up only to mate.
 Although there are occasional cases when more young are produced than can be nursed, most litters range from two to six.
 There is a gestational period of 16 to 23 days which is followed by the young living in their mother's shallow pouch.
 After another seven to fifteen weeks, the young outgrow the pouch and are left in the den while the female forages for food.
 Weaned at 23 to 24 weeks, western quoll are independent at 18 weeks and are sexually mature at one year of age.
 The young disperse in November before taking up their own territories.

+Cultural significance

+The western quoll is known as tjilpa amongst the Arrernte language group of Australian Aboriginal people.
+There are many Dreamtime stories of tribes of ancestral Tjilpa-men, who had a significant mythological role.
+The geographical range of these stories includes Aranda, Anmatyerre, Kaytetye, Ngalia, Ilpara and Kukatja lands.

 Decline

 The western quoll has declined due to several factors.
-Land clearing, inappropriate fire regimes, use of pesticides by surrounding farmers, grazing by stock and feral herbivores, illegal shooting, accidental drowning in water tanks, being hit by motor vehicles, entanglement in barbed wire fencing, and poisoning are all responsible for their disappearances.
-Feral cats have a massive impact; both predation and competition narrow room for the western quoll.
+Land clearing, inappropriate fire regimes, grazing by stock and feral herbivores, illegal shooting, accidental drowning in water tanks, being hit by motor vehicles, and poisoning are all responsible for their disappearances.
+Foxes and cats have a massive impact; both predation and competition narrow room for the western quoll.
 As more land became less suitable for living in, the western quoll is forced to move elsewhere.

 AWC (Australia Wildlife Conservancy) protects this species at Paruna Sanctuary using a comprehensive feral predator control program, which sees feral cat and fox numbers controlled using trapping and baiting.